- The stop code 0x00000004 is a blue screen error that might appear due to incorrectly configured system settings.

 - Once the PC is set to factory default, check if the error is resolved.

 If the issue persists, you may try clean installing Windows.
 Clean installing Windows will erase the installation drive.
 So, make sure to create a backup before performing a clean install.
-You can use a bootable USB flash drive to clean install Windows.

 The best way to target a specific BSoD error is to look at the error page itself since it always gives you a hint as to what caused it.
 You can also use dedicated software that fixes BSoD errors.